Manuelshub/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 3. 2-remove_database.sql: SQL script that deletes a database in my MySQL server

 4. 3-list_tables.sql: SQL script that lists all tables in a database.

+5. 4-first_table.sql: SQL script that creates a table in the current database in your MySQL server.